Actifio/restapisamples/python/readme.md

 Let's say we have two projects, ProjectA and ProjectB:

 1. You activate Google Cloud Back and DR in both projects.
-1. You create a service account api@saprojectA in projectA and give it the roles/permissions needed to perform API operations in ProjectA
+1. You create a service account api@saprojectA in projectA and give it the roles/permissions needed to perform API operations in ProjectA.
-1. You can now add api@saprojectA to project B and provided you give it the same role/permissions it can now do API operations in both ProjectA and ProjectB
+1. You can now add api@saprojectA to project B and provided you give it the same role/permissions it can now do API operations in both ProjectA and ProjectB.

-The one thing you cannot do is run an instance in ProjectB as the SA from ProjectA using Option 2: Activate your service account on a host
+The one thing you cannot do is run an instance in ProjectB as the SA from ProjectA using Option 2: Activate your service account on a host.